-Voted: That the following rates shall be charged to all customers and appear as a separate
+Voted: That the following rates shall be charged to all customers and appear as a separate line item on customer bills:

-State of Connecticut Department of Public Health primacy fee of \$0.16 per month
+1. State of Connecticut Department of Public Health primacy fee of \$0.16 per month

 Further Voted:

 That following the public hearing held on November 16, 2020, as required by Special Act 01-3 adopted by the General Assembly of the State of Connecticut, and Section 2-14 of the Compiled Charter of The Metropolitan District, the Water Bureau recommends to the District Board, through the Committee on MDC Government, approval of the following "REVISIONS TO WATER SUPPLY ORDINANCES" by the enactment of said proposed ordinances.
 (Additions are indicated in red and deletions by strikethrough).